 (#8288)If the Complete Profile subfield is equal to 1 and the NSTR Link Pair Present subfield is equal to 1 in the STA Control field, then the STA Info field contains an NSTR Indication Bitmap subfield whose size is indicated in the NSTR Bitmap Size subfield; otherwise, the NSTR Indication Bitmap subfield is not pres-ent in the STA Info field.
 The NSTR Bitmap Size subfield in the STA Control field is set to 1 if the length of the corresponding NSTR Indication Bitmap subfield is 2 octets and is set to 0 if the length of the correspond-ing NSTR Indication Bitmap subfield is 1 octet.
 The NSTR Bitmap Size subfield in the STA Control field is reserved if the NSTR Link Pair Present subfield in that field is 0.

+The Delta GSNS subfield indicates the presence of the Delta GSNS Info subfield in the STA Info field and is set to 1 if the Delta GSNS is present in the STA Info field; otherwise set to 0.
+A non-AP STA sets the Delta GSNS subfield to 0 in transmitted Basic variant Multi-Link element.
+An AP sets this subfield to 1 when the element carries complete profile.(#5380)

 (#8288)(#6366)The format of the STA Info field is defined in Figure 9-788ep (STA Info field for-mat(#5044)(#6366)).